chrisjihee/ETRIJ-24.02/contents/draft.md

 information.

-In this respect, the combination of dictionary-based morphological analysis methods and deep learning approaches used by MeCab, a fast and lightweight morphological analyser used for tokenisation of Korean and Japanese, is quite useful.
+In this respect, the combination of dictionary-based morphological analysis methods and deep learning approaches used by MeCab , a fast and lightweight morphological analyser used for tokenisation of Korean and Japanese, is quite useful.
 The dictionary-based morphological analysis used here uses a model trained with CRFs to form a lattice structure as in   to identify the optimal path for morphological analysis.
 While this method provides a degree of accuracy and speed, it does not achieve the high accuracy achieved by modern deep learning.